LitCommerce

 TikTok skews younger (18-34) and trend-driven, with global growth in emerging markets, while Instagram offers a broader, slightly older (24-35) demographic reach with strong global adoption.

-2. Content formats and styles
+3. Content formats and creative styles

 Instagram or TikTok content formats and styles